-28 Is government consent required for a change of operator?
+28 | Is government consent required for a change of operator?

 The new operator on a lease must notify and obtain approval from BOEM or the BLM of the change in operator.
 Approval is contingent on the new operator's furnishing of any relevant bonding or equivalent financial collateral to secure performance of its operations and cover liabilities.
-Leases of state onshore and offshore lands contain notification provisions and may also contain consent provisions (see question 20 for more on regulatory controls over operators).
+Leases of state onshore and offshore lands contain notification provisions and may also contain consent provisions.